 by Cathy Jones

 Coronation Reserve runs the length of Coronation Parade from Liverpool Rd to Georges River Road and the Coronation Arch is sited within the reserve.
-For the occasion of the coronation of King George VI in 1937, Enfield Council built the Coronation Arch [see photo], substantially improved the Reserve but also renamed the Arch, Reserve and Road with word ‘Coronation’ in their title.
+For the occasion of the coronation of King George VI in 1937, Enfield Council built the Coronation Arch [see photo] and refurbished the Reserve.
+In recognition of the occasion, the Arch, Reserve and Road were all renamed with word ‘Coronation’ in their title.

 The reserve lies on the border of the original Redmire Estate, granted to James Wilshire in 1908 but did not commence sub-dividing until 1867.
 By the 1850’s a track was established marking the current Coronation Parade, which is the border between Burwood and Strathfield Councils.
 The reserve is located between two parallel streets known as Punchbowl Rd and The Boulevarde [in 1937 both streets were renamed Coronation Parade] and is bordered by Liverpool Rd and the Cooks River at the junction of Georges River Rd.
 The original reserve was about 80 feet wide but the reserve has increased in width when the trams, which ran through the eastern side of the reserve, were removed in 1951 and reserve expanded.